ez80/84-CE-Documentation/tutorial/intro.rst

 A program editor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 To write your program, you can use almost any text editor.
-We prefer Notepad++, as it is really easy to use for beginners and it has some nice features for developing.
+On Windows Notepad++ can be used, as it is really easy to use for beginners and it has some nice features for developing.

 | Download Here: `Notepad++ <https://notepad-plus-plus.org/download/>`_
 | Syntax Highlighting: `Notepad++ eZ80 Syntax Highlighting <http://cemete.ch/p243171>`_

+On other OSes, use whatever IDE or text editor you are most familiar with.

 An assembler
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^